The total annihilation of the sex desire is the ultimate spiritual ideal

 For more information, refer to any book or article on Buddhist or Gnostic psychology, such as Treatise of Revolutionary Psychology by Samael Aun Weor.
 He says in this book: "To dissolve the psychological 'I,' to disintegrate its undesirable elements, is something unavoidable and non-excludable.
 This is the meaning of working upon oneself."

 The modern Protestant and Catholic churches are purveyors of darkness.
 They are corrupt to the core.
 Among the churchgoers, we see gluttons, gossips, bullies, sex addicts, drug addicts, and even the odd homosexual.
 The priests' sermons are puffed-up, hypocritical and devoid of substance.
-Sexual Magic is unheard of among the average churchgoer, and if the topic were to be brought up it would quickly be dismissed as pornographic or in poor taste.
-Sundry abominations exist in present-day churches, such as degenerated music, the perverse "speaking in tongues" practices of the Pentecostals, and insipid drama performances for the entertainment of the riff-raff and rabble.
+Chastity is unheard of among the average churchgoers, and if the topic were to be brought up it would quickly be dismissed as pornographic or in poor taste.
+Various abominations exist in present-day churches, such as degenerated music, the perverse "speaking in tongues" practices of the Pentecostals, and insipid drama performances for the entertainment of the riff-raff and rabble.

 Of what use is the transubstantiation of bread and wine to sinners who do not want to change their own lives?